Team-C5-News-Inc/Frontend/README.md

 News inc is the final project of master5-7 inc team.

 ## General description
-News inc is an online newspaper that publishes news on a large scale every day (50-100 publications daily).
+Platzi Notices is an online newspaper that publishes news on a large scale every day (50-100 publications daily).
 This news is drawn from the world's leading newspapers and references each source accurately.
 It has 5 to 10 categories and each news has tags that identify it.
 It also has its own commenting system, so it has users with different roles (visitors, administrators, etc.).

 ---
 #### Folder strcture :construction:
-Folder structure :construction:
 - public :eye:
 - src :file_folder:
   - tests :arrows_counterclockwise: